| February 7, 2001 In his January/February 2001 column in Zion’s Herald, Steve

 much of the hierarchy.
 Church teachings are ratified every four years

+but enforced unenthusiastically, if at all.
 What is the majority then to do?
 Is it “vigilantism,” as Mr.

 Swecker suggested, to seek the upholding of church teaching by working